Couples and Polycules

 Lately, their conversations have turned into tense debates, with Alex feeling like Jordan is shutting out an important part of her life, while Jordan struggles with guilt for needing more space.
 They both love each other deeply but worry they may be too different to make this work.

 Daniel (he/him) and Amir (he/him) love each other deeply, but their different levels of outness have created tension in their relationship.
 Daniel, raised in an accepting family, is comfortable being affectionate in public and openly talks about their relationship with friends and colleagues.
-Amir, however, comes from a conservative family where being out isn’t an option—he carefully curates his social media presence and avoids anything that could reveal his sexuality to his relatives.
+Amir, however, comes from a conservative family where being out isn’t an option.
+He carefully curates his social media presence and avoids anything that could reveal his sexuality to his relatives.

 ** These vignettes are inspired by real experiences but are fictional composites, ensuring confidentiality while reflecting common themes faced by the LGBTQ+ community.